 In 1938, during the Great Depression, SRJC college president Floyd P. Bailey and Jesse Peter applied for and received a Work Projects Administration grant.
 WPA was the largest New Deal agency, implemented by president Franklin Delano Roosevelt in order to provide paid jobs for Americans and carry out public works and infrastructure projects.
 The museum’s structure, a wing of the industrial arts building, was completed in 1939 and then the task of assembling the exhibits began.
 Eleven skilled workers, including carpenters, a taxidermist, artists, and clerks, worked to create the exhibits.
 The Museum formally opened its doors on May 5, 1940 and Jesse Peter was its first curator and director, until he passed away in 1944.
 That same year, the Board of Trustees changed the name of the Museum to honor the late geologist.

 Throughout the years, the Museum’s collections grew to more than 4,000 items.
-Among its gems, the Jesse Peter Museum houses, displays and preserves the famous Elsie Allen Basket Collection, acquired in 2003, a collection that was also wanted by the Smithsonian Museum but in the end found a prominent place among the historical and cultural treasures at Santa Rosa Junior College.
+Among its gems, the Santa Rosa Junior College Multicultural Museum houses, displays and preserves the famous Elsie Allen Basket Collection, acquired in 2003, a collection that was also wanted by the Smithsonian Museum but in the end found a prominent place among the historical and cultural treasures at Santa Rosa Junior College.

 Read more about the history of the museum here.